There are a number of individual documents that local authorities could ask for as part of the BS5837 tree survey and arboricultural report.

 Tree Survey for Planning to BS 5837 : (2012)

-The purpose of BS 5837 tree surveys for planning, and associated reports, are to identify the quality of trees on the site and where their canopies and roots extend.
-A Tree Constraints Plan helps to inform where development can proceed without impacting on amenity trees and identifies which trees should be retained and which could be removed.
+The purpose of BS5837 tree surveys for planning, and associated reports, are to identify the quality of trees on the site and where their canopies and roots extend.
+The area the roots extend into is called the root protection area or root protection zone.
+A Tree Constraints Plan helps to inform where development can proceed without impacting amenity trees and identifies which trees should be retained and which could be removed.